AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 * Appointment category comparisons

 ---
----
-### 2. Exploratory Data Analysis

-**Scale and structure:**
-- 106 locations across 7 NHS regions
-- Date range: 2020–2022 (covering pre-Covid baseline, lockdown period, and recovery)
-- General Practice accounted for 91.5% of all appointments
-- Face-to-face was the most common appointment mode; telephone became significantly more common during Covid lockdowns and remained elevated post-restriction

-**Volume trends:**
-- November 2021 recorded the highest monthly appointment volume (30.4 million)
-- August 2021 recorded the lowest (23.9 million)
-- A clear seasonal pattern emerged with dips in December–February, likely reflecting holiday periods and weather effects
-- A steady upward trend in total appointments across the period, with a visible dip during lockdowns followed by recovery

-**Appointment duration:**
-- The majority of appointments with recorded durations lasted 6–10 minutes
-- 1–5 minute appointments were the most frequently occurring named category
-- "Unknown" duration was the single largest category overall — a significant data recording problem

-**Missed appointments:**
-- 4–5% of appointments were recorded as missed (DNA — Did Not Attend) across the period
-- A further 4–5% were unmapped or unclassifiable
-- Missed appointments were more frequent in routine categories than urgent ones
-- At £30 per missed appointment, the financial cost is substantial — and the social cost of lost slots equally significant

-**National categories:**
-- The majority of appointments were classified as "Routine"
-- Urgent appointments showed stronger seasonal variation, spiking in winter months
 ### 3. Missed Appointment & Capacity Analysis

 A major focus of the project involved analysing missed appointments and operational utilisation pressures.